Vodice, Croatia: Population

+Economy

+Thanks to favourable position and richness in springs of drinking water (Vodice meaning 'waters'), Vodice became intersection of trade routes, atracting tradesmen, seamen, fishermen, peasants, armies and travellers, especially with area being venue of fairs (on which locals sold and traded cattle and field crops, while islanders offered fresh or processed fish), even before the first mention of the name Vodice.
+Furthermore, until the 19th century Vodice were known for the export of the drinking water, while the wells (bunari) built for this purpose become gathering places of people and centers of social events.

 History of the Vodice fields

 Several kilometers north of Vodice there are two fields, Rakitnica and Gradelji/Pišća: Rakitnica has an old fort named Gradina on the hill and down the hill it has three wells and a pond, recently a Roman terracotta masonry has been excavated there.
 This field is most known for the small church of Saint John, damages from the Patriotic 1991-95 war can be sen, the grassland near it is known for having 1 May celebrations every year.
 Gradelji/Pišća has old walls on the top of the hill, an old Roman Cistern, the small church of Saint Eliah, and a small ruined house from the 17/18th century.

 Religion

 At the request of the manager of the church of the Holy Cross, priest Ante Hlapčić, and by the decision of the episcopal vicar Juraj Šižgorić, on 13 May 1484 Vodice became a chaplaincy, and in 1564 parish to which the settlements Kamene, Okit and Pišća join.
 Faced with the danger from the Ottomams, the population from the mentioned villages in 1571 fled to Vodice.
 In 1572, the Turks occupied Rakitnica, which thus ceases to be a parish and joins the parish of Vodice.
 Namely, Rakitnica, which was first mentioned in history in 1311 and ecclesiastically, it first belonged to the Diocese of Skradin, in 1445 becomes a parish, and after the Turks conquered Skradin, it fell under the administration of the Šibenik diocese.

 Vodice deanery comprises following parishes: Vodice, Tribunj, Zlarin, Prvić Luka, Prvić Šepurine, Žirje and Kaprije.